softdevschatzl/bostonrentals/README.md

 Ultimate Source for Renting in Boston!

 🌟 Features
-Interactive Map: 🗺️ Explore Boston's neighborhoods with our interactive map.

 Advanced Filters: 🔍 Tailor your search with filters like price, size, and amenities.

 User Reviews: 🌟 Dive into genuine reviews and get to know about prospective neighborhoods and properties.

 Favorites & Wishlists: ❤️ Keep track of the apartments you love.

-Secure Messaging: 💌 Directly communicate with property managers without leaving our platform.

 💡 Quickstart
 Clone the repository and view the site: